What is personal bankruptcy?

 We have had more than 40 years of experience helping people through the difficult bankruptcy process and our focus is always to act in your best interests so that you can leave your debts behind and work towards creating a more solvent and stable financial future.

 Our initial consultation is free of charge and without obligation.
-So if you would like us to take an object look at your financial situation and discuss with you ways in which you could resolve your debts, please don’t hesitate to:
+So if you would like us to take an objective look at your financial situation and discuss with you ways in which you could resolve your debts, please don’t hesitate to:

-Does Filing for Bankruptcy in British Columbia Affect My Spouse?
+Does filing for bankruptcy in British Columbia affect my spouse?

 - In most cases, your debts are your debts, and nobody else’s.
 Only you are responsible for them.
 Your husband or wife or common-law spouse is normally not responsible for any of your debts.